niljams2002/SearchEngineForLegislativeAssembly/README.md

-# Legislative Assembly Search Engine
+# Search Engine for Question Hour in Legislative Assembly

 This is a proof of concept search engine application that allows users to ask questions to a ministry in the domain of Legislative Assembly.
 The application utilizes natural language processing techniques to determine if a similar question has been asked before and provide the corresponding answer.